 Opening reading validation process

-When you give your opening readings, the first thing that must happen is they are sent for validation.
+When you switch suppliers, your new supplier will ask you for meter readings.
+The first thing that must happen is they are sent for validation.
 This is a standard industry process to check that your readings are (roughly) inline with what the energy industry expects.
-Once these checks have been done, your readings are sent to your previous supplier.
+Once these checks have been done, your readings are sent to your previous supplier, so you only need to give readings to your new supplier.

-The whole process normally takes 2-6 weeks from when you send your readings, to when your previous supplier gets them.
+The whole process normally takes 2-6 weeks from when you send your readings until your previous supplier gets them.

 The validation process